Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 John Douglas, a former Chief of the FBI’s Elite Serial Crime Unit and author of Mind Hunter (which the Netflix show is based on) says, “A very conservative estimate is that there are between 35-50 active serial killers in the United States” at any given time.

 But if that’s not enough to scare you, read this: Thousands of Serial Killers in the United States, says Scientist.

 Good thing I’m in Canada, eh?

-But, what do you think true crime lovers – was the evidence against Collins strong enough to convict him of the murder of Karen Beineman?
-If you were in the jury would you have voted “guilty”?
-Do you believe he is the Michigan Murderer, guilt of all seven women linked to him?
+But, what do you think true crime readers?
+Was the evidence against Collins strong enough to convict him of the murder of Karen Beineman?
+If you were on the jury would you have voted “guilty”?
+Do you believe he is the Michigan Murderer, guilty of killing all women linked to him?

-I often watch shows like Dateline, and am amazed at how little evidence is required to convict a person to life in prison.
+I often watch shows like Dateline and am amazed at how little evidence is required to convict a person to life in prison.
 Or even death.
 The bar seems so low in the American court system.
+Anyway…

 That’s just my two cents.

 Stay safe.
 Be Kind.
 But, take no shit.